NorbertVarga/SpringBootDemoApp/README.md

 - Get all users
 *(for development purposes I comment out the `@Secured` annotation from that endpoint,
 so you can get the list of the users without any kind of login or authentication,
-but basically its only allowed for and ADMIN)*
+but basically its only allowed for ADMIN)*
 - Find user by id
 - Update a user by id
-- Delete a user by id
+- Delete a user by id (delete is NOT only logical, we exactly delete that account from the DB and is not exist anymore.)
 - Create a new product
 - Update a product by id
 - Delete a product by id